Public Service Scholarship of the Law Office of Shane Kadlec

 While there are many people who are passionate about spending their lives making an impact, the financial barrier of college tuition often makes many career paths difficult to pursue.
 As college costs continue to rise, many motivated students are forced to forego their dreams due to having limited financial resources.

-This scholarship aims to create a cycle of positive change by supporting students who are dedicated to helping others through their careers.
+This scholarship aims to create a cycle of positive change by supporting students who are dedicated to helping others through their careers in law.

-ny high school senior, undergraduate or graduate student who is pursuing a career in public service may apply for this scholarship opportunity if they’re studying in Texas or are from Texas.
+Any high school senior, undergraduate or graduate student who is pursuing a career in law may apply for this scholarship opportunity if they’re studying in Texas or are from Texas.

-To apply, tell us why you’re committed to pursuing a public service career.
+To apply, tell us why you’re committed to pursuing a career in the law.

 Selection Criteria: